jrehor/kcc/README.md

 42

  `i$42.0 42.99         /same goes for float vectors
-42 42 42
+42 42

- 0+"abc"               /adding an int atom to char vector yields an int vector of ascii codes 97 98 99
+ 0+"abc"               /adding an int atom to a char vector yields an int vector of ascii codes 97 98 99

  `c$1+"HAL9000"        /increment ascii codes by one, cast back to char, surprise: